Chair of Fommunity Forum, Community Lead for Emergency and Urgent Care; Care Contracting Committee and Union Board

 Having gained plenty of experience in the public sector I made the decision to join Accord to try and give something back to the community in which I worked.
 Because of my experience I feel I’m able to represent the views of the public and am particularly interested in quality of services and safe care.
 Like everyone else, I have my own experiences of care that could be improved on and I want to help the NHS provide the best and most dignified care to patients that we can.

-Community Contact for Community Care
+Community Lead for Community Care

 I’ve always had an interest in issues affecting local people and in my working life I’ve met many people of all ages and in need of help.
 This is one of the reasons why I joined Accord.
 Now I’m an active member of the Community Forum and advise on a number of topics to help improve local services.
 I have a particular interest in promoting a positive attitude towards patients.

 I spent many years in the Army and in my spare time worked with various charities.

 Since leaving the forces in 1996 I have worked in the third sector and with many charities involved with homelessness, the elderly and those requiring rehabilitation, mentoring and support.

 As a person with a disability I am keenly aware of some of the issues people face trying to access appropriate, high quality social and medical services and support.
 Consequently, I have joined Accord to try and help improve and shape those services for the betterment of our community.